 Commonly known as “the house of Izieu”, the building is located in the hamlet of Lélinaz in the commune of Izieu.

 In 1835, this large “master house” already had a long terrace and a vast garden that included an orchard and a pond for raising fish.
-Next to it there is a farm with barns, a bread oven and a silkworm farm.
+Next to it is a farm with barns, a silkworm farm and its oven.

 In 1943-1944, the house hosted the colony of refugee children from the Hérault.